schneiderkelsey/schneiderkelsey.github.io/README.md

 JavaScript Features List
 Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction - must be done with some JavaScript code. - Sometimes I don't care for looking at a list so I created a show/hide button for the wildflower plants.

+Created a function that returned a message on the webpage "name" .
+Created a condition that showed up in the console.
+Created a while and for loop that showed up in the console.